tdworowy/kindle_highlights/md/The_Stormlight_Archive_Books_1-4_(Sanderson_Brandon).md

       “And what if I think I’m beginning to understand you?”
 “Then I’m at a severe disadvantage,” she said.
 “As I don’t understand myself.”

+      ‘Life before death.
+Strength before weakness.
+Journey before destination.’

+      “But who else would it be?
+The Ghostbloods grow more bold.
+We’ll need to find out who he was.
+Do we know anything about him?”

+      Despair was a luxury.

+      “I began life as a thought, a concept, words on a page.
+That was another thing I stole.
+Myself.
+Another time, I was named for a rock.”

+      “Gotta do what you can to stay alive, son.
+Turn a liability into an advantage whenever you can.
+Remember that, if you live.”

+      “I will protect those who cannot protect themselves,” he whispered.
+The Second Ideal of the Knights Radiant.

+      Well, she now had a better idea of how bad things could get.
+It was as if . . . once she had feared the darkness, but now she had stepped into it.
+She had experienced some of the horrors that awaited her there.
+Terrible as they were, at least she knew.